0xAX/linux-insides/interrupts/interrupts-10.md

 return 1;
 ```

-We already knwo that when an `IRQ` finishes its work, deferred interrupts will be executed if they exist.
+We already know that when an `IRQ` finishes its work, deferred interrupts will be executed if they exist.

 Exit from interrupt
 --------------------------------------------------------------------------------

-Ok, the interrupt handler finsihed its execution and now we must return from the interrupt.
+Ok, the interrupt handler finished its execution and now we must return from the interrupt.
 When the work of the `do_IRQ` function will be finsihed, we will return back to the assembler code in the [arch/x86/entry/entry_64.S](https://github.com/torvalds/linux/blob/master/arch/x86/entry_entry_64.S) to the `ret_from_intr` label.
 First of all we disable interrupts with the `DISABLE_INTERRUPTS` macro that expands to the `cli` instruction and decrement value of the `irq_count` [per-cpu](http://0xax.gitbooks.io/linux-insides/content/Concepts/per-cpu.html) variable.
-Remember, this variable had value - `1`, when we was in interrupt context:
+Remember, this variable had value - `1`, when we were in interrupt context:

 ```assembly
 DISABLE_INTERRUPTS(CLBR_NONE)